Accepted at ICLR 2026

 Notably, ECAD's learned schedules can generalize effectively to resolutions and model variants not seen during calibration.
 We evaluate ECAD on PixArt-α, PixArt-Σ, and FLUX-1.dev using multiple metrics (FID, CLIP, Image Reward) across diverse benchmarks (COCO, MJHQ-30k, PartiPrompts), demonstrating consistent improvements over previous approaches.
 On PixArt-α, ECAD identifies a schedule that outperforms the previous state-of-the-art method by 4.47 COCO FID while increasing inference speedup from 2.35x to 2.58x.

 Explore the discovered Pareto frontiers interactively.
-The visualization shows the Pareto frontiers on PixArt-α at 256×256 resolution on the PartiPrompts set, which is unseen by ECAD during optimization.
+The visualization shows PixArt-α at 256×256 resolution on PartiPrompts (unseen during optimization).
 These images give some visual insight into the quality of the images generated by each schedule, while the quality metrics in the tables below provide a more quantitative comparison.

 Method Overview